Simone-Zabberoni/oxidized-keycloak/README.md

 ## TL; DR

-Fire up `docker-compose up -d`, wait a few minutes then log in to http://oxidized.my.domain with `admin/password`:
+Fire up `docker-compose up -d`, wait a few minutes then log in to http://oxidized.my.domain (add it to your hosts file!) with `admin/password`:

 ![oxidized-screenshot.png](https://raw.githubusercontent.com/Simone-Zabberoni/oxidized-keycloak/master/screenshots/oxidized-screenshot.png)

-To add more accounts log in to http://keycloak.my.domain with `admin/password`:
+To add more accounts log in to http://keycloak.my.domain (add it to your hosts file!) with `admin/password`:

 ![oxidized-screenshot.png](https://raw.githubusercontent.com/Simone-Zabberoni/oxidized-keycloak/master/screenshots/keycloak-screenshot.png)